How does one view the results of the just concluded Indian General Elections?

 It enabled the lead party of the NDA and its leaders to be less prone to blackmail and compromises as far as the survival of the Modi government was concerned.
 This stability of the new government of the country is now gone.

-Modi would have to carry out or perform what is said to be “Coalition Dharma” and indulge in hard negotiations with the coalition partners on important issues to reach a consensus before initiating any major legislation or reform
+Modi would have to carry out or perform what is said to be “Coalition Dharma” and indulge in hard negotiations with the coalition partners on important issues to reach a consensus before initiating any major legislation or reform.

 Maybe he has to go by what could be “a minimum program” of the coalition that, in every likelihood, will avoid Modi’s promised measures like the one-nation-one poll and uniform civil code.
-Of course, it is a different matter that many liberals view a weak and coalition government at the Centre in India as ideal for country of such diversity, though that is a highly debatable proposition
+Of course, it is a different matter that many liberals view a weak and coalition government at the Centre in India as ideal for a country of such diversity, though that is a highly debatable proposition.

 Biggest Loser?